Framing Effect And Its Impact On The Company Brand Strategy Formation

-The main purpose at this stage is habit development.
-We need to make the client solve a certain problem by means of using only our brand product.
+The primary purpose at this stage is habit development.
+We need to make the client solve a specific problem by means of using only our brand product.
 We make him constantly return to current product and only to it.

-A good example here is a person, who always buys a certain tea brand.
+A good example here is a person, who always buys a specific tea brand.
 The likelihood of purchasing another tea brand is almost zero if this process became an unconscious habit.

 Habit — is a significant tool in the struggle for buyers and none company should disregard it.

 The most difficult for the majority of the entrepreneurs is to know and understand their target audience.

 The great example is when the client plans to get from place A to place B. For this purpose, he needs a car.
 So, car choosing is the client’s current problem, and he needs to solve it.
 What car will he choose?